 Ireland's Performance

 Ireland’s nominal GDP has grown dramatically since the 1990s, with sharp upward trends especially noticeable after 2014.
 This growth reflects increased foreign direct investment, a booming tech and pharmaceutical sector, and export-driven economic expansion.
-Periods of flattening, such as around 2008–2010, coincide with the global financial crisis.
+The period of decline around 2008-2010 coincides with the global financial crisis.